harshamalhotra/existingDS-gitlab/.gitlab/issue_templates/Pajamas UI Kit release notes.md

 **Publish Figma libraries:**

+- [ ] **⚠️ Important:** If components have been moved between libraries, publish these components first by following the [moving components recommended workflow](https://design.gitlab.com/get-started/uik-components#recommended-workflow).
 - [ ] Publish any libraries with changes.
 When applicable, the **Design tokens** library should be published first, followed by the **:orange_book: Component library**.
 - [ ] Check for incoming updates to other Figma UI kit files that consume the published libraries.
 Review, apply, and publish these updates.
 Add release notes when needed.